camnoalive/pc-outro/README.md

 To run the exe just open the directory its located in and double click or right click and click run.
 To run the python file open a terminal in the directory the main.py file is located in and run `python main.py` if that doesnt work somehow run
 `python3 main.py`

+please give me some feedback on this project in Issues or email me feedback@404notcam.ml